The Claw of Averages - Liquor Theft or Loss

 Most businesses make sense of figures by mooching up a wide spread of numbers to create averages or dashboards to run their business.

-Worldwide the universally accepted average to monitor the health of a bar business is called Cost of Goods Sold, COGS (total costs divided by total sales)… the figure widely relied on by many bars is 20%.
+Worldwide, the universally accepted average to monitor the health of a bar business is called Cost of Goods Sold (COGS) - total costs divided by total sale.
+The figure widely relied on by many bars is 20%.
 This number (or whichever one is used) provides “visibility” to monitor and measure profits.

 Here’s an example of a 20% COGS in an upmarket bar: